McNugget6750/K40-grbl-board/README.md

 Remap spindle enable pin to pin D13 by enabling (WARNING!
 WILL BE PULLED LOW BY BOOT LOADER DURING POWER UP!
 DEACTIVATE YOUR LASER DURING STARTUP OF BOARD IN ORDER TO PREVENT FULL POWER BURNS AT STARTUP.):
 #define USE_SPINDLE_DIR_AS_ENABLE_PIN // Default disabled.
 Uncomment to enable.

+In file spindle_control.c I changed the PWM prescaler for the laser to make it more precise and easier to control by changing line 94 from
+//TCCRB_REGISTER = (TCCRB_REGISTER & 0b11111000) | 0x02; // set to 1/8 Prescaler
+TCCRB_REGISTER = (TCCRB_REGISTER & 0b11111000) | 0x01; // set to No Prescaling

 GRBL Configuration that currently sort of works